Cider press. Own cider production business. How to make cider carbonated

 Control

-In order to be behind the wheel of a fantastic flying car, a driver's license alone is not enough.
-You will need to unlearn flight courses (or turn to a professional private pilot) in order to obtain a document giving the right to aerial piloting.
+To be behind the wheel of a fantastic flying car, a driver's license alone is not enough.
+You will need to take a flight course (or contact a professional private pilot) to obtain a document giving the right to pilot the air.

-Folding fenders and wheels are made of super strong carbon fiber.
+Folding wings and wheels are made of super-strong carbon fiber.
 The weight of the transformer without fuel and passenger weight is 450 kg.
-The flying Slovak car resembles the US Terrafugia Transition in size:
+The Slovak flying car is similar in size to the US Terrafugia Transition:

-While the flying car is designed for 2 people, despite the size, worthy of a limousine.
-But, the company's plans are far-reaching, so "not far off" they plan to please with a 4-seater model.
+For now, the flying car is designed for 2 people, despite its size worthy of a limousine.
+But the company’s plans are far-reaching, so they plan to introduce a 4-seater model “not far off.”

 Video